justeat/JustTweak/README.md

 - `LocalTweakProvider`
 - `CustomTweakProvider`

-In the case whereby custom tweak providers are needed, their setup code should be implemented in the configuration.
+The content of the `parameter` value depends on the type:
+- `EphemeralTweakProvider`: is not needed
+- `UserDefaultsTweakProvider`: should specify the `UserDefaults` instance to be used
+- `LocalTweakProvider`: should specify the filename of the json file containing the tweaks
+- `CustomTweakProvider`: should specify the whole code needed to instantiate and add your custom tweak provider.
 It's important to include the `tweakProviders.append(<#property_name#>)` statement that will be included in the generated code.
 E.g.
 ```
 ...
 {